mydata-space/sql-datawarehouse-project/README.md

 ## ✨ About Me

 Hi there!
-I'm Christ GHABAKO, I'm a junior analyst and, an MBA in businesss intelligence and information systems.
+I'm Christ GHABAKO, I'm a business analyst and MBA.
 My responsability is to help businesses to process, analyze and consume data efficiently and effectively.

 *A credit to Baraa Salkini for the inspiration in this work.*